 The market for artificial intelligence in manufacturing is estimated to be worth USD 2.3 billion in 2022 and USD 16.3 billion in 2027, rising at a CAGR of 47.9%.
 The market is anticipated to expand due to growing consumer demand for AI chipsets with increased computational power.

-The majority of manufacturers intend to invest in AI in the nearest future.
+The majority of manufacturers intend to invest in AI shortly.

 Furthermore, advanced analytics can be used to monitor machines across a wide range of parameters — from temperature and pressure sensors down to individual service times — which allows managers and engineers to preemptively predict when maintenance will be required for each piece of equipment on their facility’s floor.